Trickshotblaster/nn-practices/README.md

 This is a repository to hold some of my practice work while forllowing Andrej Karpathy's amazing Neural Networks zero to hero series :)

+The EZMNIST file is just a fun little practice I did in like an hour to recognize handwritten digits.

 Some ai (MLP) generated names starting with 'bro':
 ```
 brogyacha.